Almost sure multifractal spectrum of SLE: Event at the hitting time

-\subsection{Event at the hitting time}
+\section{Event at the hitting time}

-In this subsection we introduce an event which will serve as the basic building block for the ``perfect points" which we will use to prove our lower bounds on the Hausdorff dimensions of $\Theta^s(D_\eta)$ and $\wt\Theta^s(D_\eta)$.
+In this section we introduce an event which will serve as the basic building block for the ``perfect points" which we will use to prove our lower bounds on the Hausdorff dimensions of $\Theta^s(D_\eta)$ and $\wt\Theta^s(D_\eta)$ in Section~\ref{2pt sec}, and prove upper and lower bounds for the probability of this event.
+Roughly speaking, this amounts to transferring the derivative estimates of Theorem~\ref{1pt forward} from the setting where we grow the \emph{entire} curve $\eta$ to the setting where we only grow $\eta$ and its time reversal until they hit a small ball centered at the origin.